History of the War in Afghanistan (2001–2021): Northern Distribution Network

 In response to the increased risk of sending supplies through Pakistan, work began on the establishment of a Northern Distribution Network (NDN) through Russia and Central Asian republics.
 Initial permission to move supplies through the region was given on January 20, 2009, after a visit to the region by General David Petraeus.
 The first shipment along the NDN route left on 20 February from Riga, Latvia, then traveled 3212 mi to the Uzbek town of Termez on the Afghanistan border.
 In addition to Riga, other European ports included Poti, Georgia and Vladivostok, Russia.
 US commanders hoped that 100 containers a day would be shipped along the NDN.
 By comparison, 140 containers a day were typically shipped through the Khyber Pass.
 By 2011, the NDN handled about 40% of Afghanistan-bound traffic, versus 30% through Pakistan.

-On 11 May 2009, Uzbekistan president Islam Karimov announced that the airport in Navoi (Uzbekistan) was being used to transport non-lethal cargo into Afghanistan.
+On 11 May 2009, Uzbekistan president Islam Karimov announced that the airport in Navoiy (Uzbekistan) was being used to transport non-lethal cargo into Afghanistan.
 Due to the still unsettled relationship between Uzbekistan and the US following the 2005 Andijon massacre and subsequent expulsion of US forces from Karshi-Khanabad airbase, US forces were not involved in the shipments.
 Instead, South Korea's Korean Air, which overhauled Navoi's airport, officially handled logistics.

 Originally only non-lethal resources were allowed on the NDN.
 In July 2009, however, shortly before a visit by new President Barack Obama to Moscow, Russian authorities announced that US troops and weapons could use the country's airspace to reach Afghanistan.

 Human rights advocates were (as of 2009) concerned that the US was again working with the government of Uzbekistan, which is often accused of violating human rights.
 US officials promised increased cooperation with Uzbekistan, including further assistance to turn Navoi into a regional distribution center for both military and civilian ventures.